ponyta/ponyta.github.io/_posts/2018-12-03-prototype-based-programming-in-javascript.md

 someOtherObj.hello(); // "hello world!"
 ```

-Although modifying widely used prototypes such as Object's or Array's is probably bad engineering practice.
+Although it's important to note that modifying widely used prototypes such as Object's or Array's is

-But where did this prototype come from?
-Well it turns out that whenever we create an object with the
+probably bad engineering practice.

-`{}` syntax, the interpreter automatically assigns it the Object prototype.
-However, we don't always want objects
-with an Object prototype, which leads us to...
+However, we don't always want objects with an Object prototype, which leads us to...

 # The new keyword
 Another way to create new objects in Javascript is by utilizing the `new` keyword